pisv/handly/CONTRIBUTING.md

 [Eclipse Tycho](https://www.eclipse.org/tycho/) and is easy to run on a local machine:

- 1. Make sure you have JDK 11 and Maven 3.8.2 or above installed.
+ 1. Make sure you have JDK 17 and Maven 3.8.2 or newer installed.
  Both should be on the path.

  2. Make sure you have a local clone of the Handly Git repository.